How to Add and Delete Users in Debian 12: Command Line

 Step 2: Adding a User with the adduser Command

-The adduser command is a recommended utility for adding users in Debian.
-It offers a straightforward way to specify a username, set a password, and provide additional details about the user.
-To add a user using adduser, execute the following command in your terminal:
+The adduser command is the recommended method for adding users in Debian.
+It offers a straightforward process for specifying a username, setting a password, and providing additional details about the user.
+Follow these steps to add a user:

 adduser username